mikepricedev/weak-pool/readme.md

 ### Browser and Node.js Compatibility

-Given the use of these advanced features, the library is expected to be compatible with environments supporting ECMAScript 2021 and proposed 2022 features.
+Given the use of these advanced features, the library is expected to be compatible with environments supporting ECMAScript 2021 and 2022.
 Users should ensure their target environments support these features.

 ## Contribution